TIGRLab/SCanD_project/share folder.md

 │   ├── atlas-Tian
 │   ├── cifti_dense_anat
 ├── qsiprep
-│   └── qc page for each scan
+│   └── qc images and meta data for each scan
 └── xcp-d
+    └── qc images and meta data for each scan